Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/marketplace.rst

         :width: 100%
         :alt: marketplace home page

     This opens the |bw| where you click **Sign & submit** to approve the request.
-After the transaction is finalized you can check your wallet to find out what your token contract index is.
+After the transaction is finalized you can check your wallet to find out what your token contract instance address is.
 It is under the **Transaction Log** section and see the details by clicking it.

         .. image:: ../../images/low-code-nft-framework/mp-bw-account-details.png
             :width: 50%